EhsanKabeer/How-nutrition-influences-food-ratings-byEhsan/README.md

 ### Cleaning

 Before I got into any predictive model bulidng I had to clean up the dataset.
 The dataset was initially was split into two tables, one with the actual recipes and their respective details and another with the users ratings and their thoughts on the recipes.
 What I did was merge the two tables with the left merge, using the recipe ids.
-After this I dropped the null rows from table and filled the ratings in the table with a value of 0 as null (since scale is 1-5) and after this I did a mean imputation for the null rating by their respective recipes, which would allow me to keep the general distribution of the dataset while not losing any data from table (some recipes only had 0 ratings, so they were dropped completely from data after mean imputation).
+After this I dropped the null rows from table and filled the ratings in the table with a value of 0 as null (since scale is 1-5).

 After I did this I wanted to get rid of columns from the table that weren't relevant for the model building process.
 This resulted in the removal of columns: recipe_id, user_id, date, submitted, minutes, tags, n_steps, steps, description, ingredients, review, contributor_id, and n_ingredients.